DIY Floral Mobile for Nursery

 These strips of ribbon will be used to hang your mobile, so they can be as fancy or as simple as you’d like.

-Be sure to cut as precisely as possible to make sure your mobile doesn’t hang crooked.
+Be sure to cut as precisely as possible to make sure your mobile doesn’t hang crooked or off-center.

 Step 2:

-Attach each piece of ribbon to your foam wreath with hot glue.
+Attach each piece of ribbon to your foam wreath with a hot glue gun.
 You’ll want to wrap the ribbon under your wreath so the long end comes out along the outside of your wreath.

 Be sure to space them as evenly as you can for a symmetrical and balanced look.

-*I used a 10 inch wreath and it was perfect for the look I wanted.*
+*I used a 10 inch foam wreath and it was perfect for the look I wanted.*

 DIY floral mobilePin